-The report shows that network operators as natural monopolies are regulated.
+The report shows that network operators are regulated as natural monopolies.
 For every country surveyed, it is shown how this regulatory regime works and which regulatory components and instruments are used by the regulators.
 Energy customers may also compare the regulatory regime of their own country with other possible regimes.

-The energy customers ultimately pay for grid investments through network charges.
+Energy customers ultimately pay for grid investments through network charges.
 Low network charges, or at least charges that are not excessive, are generally of interest to energy customers as this would limit their energy bill.
 On the other side, the network charge should cover the costs that are needed to operate and maintain the network infrastructure.
-This makes it relevant how capital cost are calculated.
+This gives further relevance to how capital cost are calculated.
 Finally, this report also explains how each country remunerates network operators for their required network infrastructure investments.